kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/splunk_hec.md

 ### default_index (string, optional) {#splunkhecoutput-default_index}

 Fallback option for index field.
-See [syslog-ng docs](https://axoflow.com/docs/axosyslog-core/chapter-destinations/syslog-ng-with-splunk/)
+For details, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/syslog-ng-with-splunk/).

 Default: -